viniciusdamata/simple-instagram-frontend/README_PT_BR.md

 #### :rocket: Roadmap

-- Double tap to like animation
+- Animação de double tap to like
-- Organize redux actions
+- organizar as actions do redux

 #### :iphone: Screenshots